OpenShift vs Kubernetes: The Unfair Battle

 OpenShift vs Kubernetes

-As Kubernetes is a crucial component of OpenShift, comparing the two platforms can be confusing.
-Hence, to help you determine which is a better option for you, we will cover the most significant differences between the two, including installation, command-line options, user interface, security, support, and other topics.
+Comparing them is a little like comparing a Personal Computer (OpenShift) and a CPU (Kubernetes).
+Hence, to help you determine which is a better option for you, we will cover the most significant differences, including installation, command-line options, user interface, security, support, and other topics.

 Table of contents